-This means that, if you have people on your lists that have not actively opted-in, you need to start cleaning your lists now, to ensure you are compliant when the GDPR legislation takes effect in May 2018.
+This means, if you have people on your lists that have not actively opted-in, you need to start cleaning your lists now.
+Do this to ensure you are compliant when the GDPR legislation takes effect in May 2018.

-According to the terms of the new GDPR legislation all your contacts must have actively opted-in to receive information from you – and you’ll need to provide evidence of that.
+According to the terms of the new GDPR legislation, all your contacts must have actively opted-in to receive information from you.
+Also, you’ll need to provide evidence of that.

-To ensure that you can continue to communicate with them about ongoing business, you may want to advise your customers of how their data is stored and what kind of information they will receive in addition to that which is directly about the work you’re doing with them.
+To ensure that you can continue to communicate with them about ongoing business, you may want to advise your customers of how their data is stored and what kind of information they will receive.
+In addition to that, advise which is directly about the work you’re doing with them.
 If you ask them to confirm they’re happy with that, you’ll have the necessary evidence, particularly if the current work comes to an end and they’re still on your database.